dmitrypol/dmitrypol.github.io/_posts/2016-09-29-roles_permissions.md

 ### Scopes

-Internal users can see all records but client specific users can see only accounts and companyies scoped to that client.
+Internal users can see all records but client specific users can see only accounts and companies scoped to that client.

 {% highlight ruby %}
 class AccountPolicy < ApplicationPolicy